 Pro Tip: Check their facebook page for the password of the week.

 On another tranquil street is the speakeasy bar of 878.
 Although a password isn’t necessary, it´s definitely not the easiest to find if you don’t know what you’re looking for.
 This classy bar offers a large wine selection as well as an impressive cocktail list.
 Sit at the bar and watch your bartender work their magic, or opt for the comfy seating in one of the three rooms.

 Pro Tip: Come earlier and order a few of the delicious appetizers.

 This hidden bar doubles as a dinner option with gourmet hot dogs being served paired with cocktails at surprisingly reasonable prices.
-These aren´t you usual panchos, or street hot dogs, as each one comes specially prepared with its own sauces and condiments.
-Try the caramelized onion and in house made dijon mustard as a complement to your braught.
+These aren´t you usual Panchos, or street hot dogs, as each one comes specially prepared with its own sauces and condiments.
+Try the caramelized onion and in-house made dijon mustard as a complement to your brought.

 Bonus: The staff at Club Verne are extremely pleasant and willing to help make your experience the best possible.

 Located in an old renovated house, this two-story bar offers it all.
 From delicious (and not too pricey) drinks, chill music, great people watching, and an outdoor terrace, you’ll have people dancing and chatting the night away.

 Pro Tip: I walked past this house twice before I actually entered, so don’t be scared to walk right up and knock.
 Once you find the address, walk through the iron gate and knock on the front door and someone inside will let you in.